ivangfr/spring-cloud-stream-kafka-multi-topics/spring-cloud-stream/README.md

   - **consumer-cloud-stream**

-    - Open another terminal and make sure you are in `spring-cloud-stream-kafka-multi-topics-cloudkarafka` root folder
+    - Open a new terminal and navigate to `spring-cloud-stream-kafka-multi-topics-cloudkarafka` root folder

-    - Run application
+    - Run the Maven command below to start the application
       ```
       ./mvnw clean spring-boot:run --projects spring-cloud-stream/consumer-cloud-stream \
         -Dspring-boot.run.jvmArguments="-Dserver.port=9083"